sseanik/python-cheatsheet-1531/README.md

 ### Type Hinting

-For type hinting, you will need to run mypy filename.py to check if there are any issues
+Type hinting allows us to add non-required, but useful types to arguments, constants and function return types.
+For type hinting, you will need to run mypy filename.py to check if there are any issues.

 ```python
 from typing import List, Dict, Optional, Union